 Southwest Elementary in Burley, Idaho, existed in a world far, far away from the U.S. space program.
 We watched rocket launches on black and white televisions — the orbital launches were important enough my father let me stay home from school to watch, but when he dropped me off at school, I was in a tiny band of students who actually made it to school.
-Potato farmers and the merchants who supported them thought the space program was big, big stuff.
+Potato farmers and the merchants who supported them thought the space program was big, big stuff, worth missing school.

 By John Glenn’s flight, a three-orbit extravaganza on February 20, 1962, a television would appear in the main vestibule of the school, or in the auditorium, and we’d all watch.
 There were very few spitballs.
 Later that year my family moved to Pleasant Grove, Utah.